coderefinery/documentation/content/tools.md

 - Two of the most popular lightweight markup languages.
 - reStructuredText (RST) has more features than Markdown but the choice is a matter of taste.
-- Markdown convenient for smaller documents, but for larger and more complicated documents RST may be a better option.
 - There are (unfortunately) [many flavors of Markdown](https://github.com/jgm/CommonMark/wiki/Markdown-Flavors).

 ```markdown